yenei-perez/GDP-Data-Extraction-and-Processing-Python-Project/README.md

 After completing this lab you will be able to:

   Use Webscraping to extract required information from a website.

   Use Pandas to load and process the tabular data as a dataframe.

   Use Numpy to manipulate the information contatined in the dataframe.

   Load the updated dataframe to CSV file.

 For this lab, we will be using the following libraries:

-pandas for managing the data.
+  pandas for managing the data

-numpy for mathematical operations.
+  numpy for mathematical operations